involvex/new-world-anti-afk/README.md

    - Or double-click the tray icon

 5. **The application will:**
-   - Send random key presses every 3-8 minutes (configurable)
+   - Execute a PowerShell script to send random key presses every 3-8 minutes (configurable)
    - Show notifications when starting/stopping (if enabled)
    - Display status in tray icon tooltip